JochenHiller/concierge-tests/README.md

 	at org.eclipse.concierge.BundleImpl.activate0(BundleImpl.java:475)
 	...
 29 more
 ```

-   Equinox DS
+  * Equinox DS
-    * for further work: use concierge-patch-console bundle as intermediate solution
+    * TODO for further work: use concierge-patch-console bundle as intermediate solution
       * TODO just working on that, will fail, see below
 ```Java
 org.osgi.framework.BundleException: Error starting bundle [org.eclipse.equinox.ds-1.4.200.v20131126-2331]